valentjn/vscode-ltex/pages/docs/settings.md

 This setting is an object with the environment names as keys and corresponding actions as values.

-Some environments are already ignored by default, even if you set this setting to an empty object.
+Some environments are already handled by default, even if you set this setting to an empty object.

 *Type:* `object`